-North Point Community Church - Sugar Hill: Proposed Church building on the west side of Peachtree Industrial Boulevard, northwest of the intersection of Peachtree Industrial Boulevard and W. Price Road / N. Price Road in Sugar Hill, Georgia.
-The development is proposed to consist of a 175,000 s.f. church building with 3,000 seats as well as 2,435 parking spaces on a 50.6 acre site.
+The purpose of this memorandum is to request that the North Point Community Church DRI be given an expedited review due to limited trip generation.
+North Point Community Church is proposed on the west side of Peachtree Industrial Boulevard just northwest the intersection of Peachtree Industrial Boulevard / W. Price Road / N. Price Road in Gwinnett County, Georgia.
+The proposed development will consist of a 175,000 s.f. of church with 3,000 seats.
+The church proposes 2,435 parking spaces, which triggers the DRI process.
+However, the City of Sugar Hill only requires a total of 750 parking spaces.